Coronavirus: Do I Need to Disinfect My Groceries?April 21, 2020 - Katie McCallum

 - Are you wearing a cloth face mask?
-A cloth mask doesn't necessarily keep you from getting sick, but it does keep you from getting other people sick if you're presymptomatic or asymptomatic.
-But, you'll want to be sure you're wearing, washing and storing your mask correctly.
+Not only can a cloth mask help keep you from getting sick, is also helps keep you from getting other people sick if you're presymptomatic or asymptomatic.
+Pro tip: Make sure you're wearing, washing and storing your mask correctly.

 - Are you planning to bring gloves?
 While wearing gloves to the store may make you feel safer, they could be doing more harm than good if you're not using and removing your gloves correctly.

 - Are you carrying hand sanitizer?
 Many stores are disinfecting carts and providing hand sanitizer, but you may want to bring your own alcohol-based hand sanitizer just in case.
 Don't touch your face unless you can first sanitize your hands, and consider also sanitizing your hands before touching personal items, like your purse or wallet.